mauryashashish/Text-to-Speech-Conversion/README.md

 <h3>References:</h3>

-Do read through this blog to get more insights about the project:<br>https://myblindbird.com/python-project-source-code/
+Do go through this blog to get more insights about the project:<br>https://myblindbird.com/python-project-source-code/